Arduboy: Hardware

-Audio is handled by stereo Piezoelectric speakers.
+Audio is handled by stereophonic piezoelectric speakers.

-The system is powered for about 5-8 hours on a rechargeable thin film lithium polymer battery with a capacity of 180 mAh.
+The system is powered for about 5-8 hours on a rechargeable thin-film lithium polymer battery with a capacity of 180 mAh.
 The system has a microUSB connector.
 The console can also be used as a simple controller or input device for other systems.

-Casing is made from both aluminum and polycarbonate.
+Casing is made from both aluminium and polycarbonate.